Prosaic Abelian Varieties Bad at One Prime: Application to abelian varieties

-with non-trivial $\ker \varphi_j = \gC(B_j)$ for all $j$.
-By the theorem of Faltings, some $B_j$ and $B_{j'}$ are isomorphic, say to $C$.
-The composition of the corresponding chain of isogenies is an endomorphism $\theta\!: \, C \to C$.
-But the kernel of an endomorphism cannot be entirely multiplicative over $\Z_2$.
-Indeed, the multiplicative and \'{e}tale constituents $(\ker \theta)^m$ and $(\ker \theta)^{et}$ have the same size over $\Z_2$.
-(See \cite[Lemma 3.2.1]{BK3}.) \end{proof}
+with non-trivial $\ker \varphi_j = \gC(C_j)$ for all $j$.
+By a theorem of Faltings, some $C_j$ and $C_k$ with are isomorphic for $j < k$.
+The composition of the corresponding chain of isogenies is an endomorphism $\theta$ of $B = C_j$ whose kernel is entirely multiplicative over $\Z_2$.
+Since $\End A = \Z$, we have $\theta=2^r$ for some $r > 0$.
+But the multiplicative and \'etale constituents of $B[2^r]$ have the same size \cite[p.147]{Mum}, so this is a contradiction. \end{proof}

 \begin{Rem} The construction in the proof of Lemma \ref{MultMirage} is an example of a {\em mirage}, used in several different contexts in \cite[\S6]{BK3}. \end{Rem}

 Let $q$ range over the distinct primes dividing an odd integer $N$ and set